MaykrIW/Quicksilver/README.md

 DO NOT USE THIS YET, IT IS NOWHERE NEAR READY FOR PRODUCTION NOR TESTING
 ======

-Designed as an alternative to another admin mod that has not received updates in quite some time.
+Designed as an "alternative" Mercury which has not public updates in quite some time.
 The goal is to provide a "simple" and "easily" extendable tool for sandbox servers.

+Quicksilver is 1-for-1 compatible with Mercury's data folder structure to maintain as much compatibility as possible. (except logs)
+- Ranks/Permissions/Savedata/Time/Etc
-Quicksilver is compatible with mercury's data structure for Ranks/Permissions/Savedata/Time/Etc The only requirement is to rename the mercury data folder from ```data/mercury``` to ```data/quicksilver```
+The only requirement is to rename the mercury data folder from ```data/mercury``` to ```data/quicksilver```

 Use SUI Scoreboard